Constraining the light Higgs bosons in the GNMSSM with recent Higgs data

-Points P3 and P4 correspond to Higgsino-dominated DM in the $h_1$ and $h_2$ scenarios, respectively.
-For these benchmark points, mostly annihilation channels of DM are achieved through co-annihilation processes $\tilde{\chi}_i^0 \tilde{\chi}_1^{\pm}\to XY$ ($i=1,2$), where X and Y represent quarks or leptons in SM, as well as through the annihilation channels $\tilde{\chi}_1^0 \tilde{\chi}_1^{0} \to W^+W^-/ZZ$.
-In the Higgsino-dominated DM scenario, the masses of the lightest neutralino, the next-to-lightest neutralino, and the lightest chargino are nearly degenerate.
+Thus, the relic density was primarily determined by the mass splitting among higgsino‑like particles.

 Given the complexity of DM physics and its close relation to Higgs phenomenology, a detailed study of DM properties, particularly in the light Higgs scenario, will be the focus of future work.